QuentinRa/blog.quentinra.dev/programming-languages/low-level/assembly/arm/index.md

     mov r0, #0 @ the first argument is 0
 ```

-* 🏠 Set he `r7` register with the system call number
+* 🏠 Set the `r7` register with the system call number

 ```arm
     mov r7, #1 @ example to call exit